Auckland Zoo: History and major events

-Aucklanders were now enjoying increased disposable income and free time; however, pubs, the cinema, and other attractions were still closed on Sundays and public holidays.
-Also a huge number of Aucklanders were in their 30s and 40s and had strong fond childhood memories of the zoo.

 In 1955, the council called for the zoo to obtain chimpanzees for performing shows.
 The zoo was adding new attractions, a miniature train, and in September two popular orangutans, Topsy and Turvey arrived.
 Four young performing chimpanzees arrived from Regent's Park Zoo in October and work was speedily completed on the construction of a chimpanzee performing area.
 The four chimpanzees were named Jane, Josie, Minnie and Bobby.
 They were joined by four more chimpanzees, Nick, Sissy, Charlie and Little Jane, in 1959.

 In June 1957, the zoo found itself on the verge of a special event with the birth of twin polar bear cubs.
 Although one of the cubs died shortly after birth, the surviving cub, Piwi, was in good health.
 However, the cub was drowned at eleven weeks old when its mother was giving it swimming lessons.
 It is believed she held her cub too low on her chest.
 A stunned crowd watched as Piwi died.

 Roach resigned in 1958, taking up a position in Kenya.
 During his time as Director, the enclosures in the zoo had been advanced and basic hospital facilities, a quarantine area, better equipment, and service areas had been created.
 Roach made many recommendations for the zoo, most notably the expansion into Western Springs Park.
 The next two years saw the opening of a children's zoo.